Here’s a little of what it’s like to be a teen today:

 PHE launched in Boston in 2006.
 The Boston program has taken off, growing from 650 teenagers in its first year to more than 4,100 teenagers across greater Boston today.
 As a Boston principal commented recently, “Including PHE in a school’s broader education effort is ‘a no brainer.’
 It is what schools in a big city should do to support the development of our young people.”

-of teens who reported they already used something they learned from PHE workshops to make a healthy decision
+of participants have used something they learned from PHE workshops to make a healthy decision

 “It is a good way to create a sustainable health program for students.
 It gives an opportunity to connect with local college students and learn a bit more about themselves in a safe space.”